EGI-Federation/documentation/content/en/internal/configuration-database/service-endpoints/_index.md

 weight: 30
 type: "docs"
 ---
-The GOCDB UI attempts to authenticate you in one of two ways (the REST style API

 ## Definition
 A service endpoint is a single entity formed by a hostname, a hosted service and